faisouq/forensic-tools/wickr_decrypt/README.md

 #### Files
 * sk.wic
 * wickr_db
+* Put the 2 files above in the same folder as wickr_decrypt
 ### Installing

 A step by step series of examples that tell you how to start using the application.